 The problem with using plain sudu is that you are running the program as your own user with elevated privileges, which means that your $home directory will still be your own, while you will be running the program with root privileges.
 Obviously, it is not hard to imagine that this could cause problems in some cases.

-Running graphical applications with root privileges is not really a bad thing, in fact, you will likely find yourself in many situations where it will be the most convenient thing to do.
+Running graphical applications with root privileges is not a bad thing.
+In fact, you might find yourself in many situations where it will simply be a convenient alternative to using the terminal.
 It is very common run the file manager (Nautilus in Ubuntu) as root when installing programs and performing system tasks, because it is usually faster and easier than typing commands in the terminal.
+Desktop users in particular prefer using GUIs, and there is nothing wrong with that.

 Running GUI programs as root